marina601/discover-malta/TESTING.md

   - During testing, I have struggled to get the pagination working on search and filter query sets.
 I have spent some time with @John_ci and have managed to solve these issues using logic from this [YouTube tutorial](https://www.youtube.com/watch?v=YlMxfqcw77s) for both queries.
   - The issue I have also encountered was when the sort functionality was set in descending order for the family_friendly field.
 To solve this issue quickly, I have created a custom function with the query set.
   - Sorting float field values was also tricky.
 I have managed to find a solution by importing an "F" function from Django, which accepts null values.

+### Unfixed Bugs
+  - Paggination yeid may be inconsistant, warning inside the terminal.
+This was left unfix due to the amount of date is quite small at the moment, when the site grows I am looking to implement this feature in the future.
+I have already looked into this issue and this will invole into setting custom `cache control`

+  - When adding items to the bag, at this moment in time the user is not able to add the same trip with a different date to the bag items, however when updating the same trip and the already selected date the trip updates succesfully.
+I do not think the user will want to select the same trip on multiple different dates during a single purchase, to solve this error required a lot of refactoring of the code, which I will do in the future.